-While at University, she participated in Community Action Volunteers in Education (CAVE), became involved with the and founded the Karaoke Club on campus.
-She pursued a Bachelor’s in Philosophy, declaring a double minor in Ethics, Justice, & Policy and Sustainability and earning a spot on the Dean’s Honors’ List for two semesters in a row.
-She was hired on as the Personal Assistant to the Head of the Honors’ Department before filing for a leave of absence to spend more time with her family.
+While at University, she participated in Community Action Volunteers in Education (CAVE), became involved with the International Students Association, and founded the “Karaoke Club”.
+She pursued a Bachelor’s in Philosophy, declaring a minor in Ethics, Justice, & Policy, earning a spot on the Dean’s Honors List.
+She was hired on as the Personal Assistant to the Head of the Honors Department before filing a leave of absence to spend more time with her family.

-As April 2013 began, she found herself writing again and seeking ways to learn.
-She jumped into local efforts to study and increase food security in Chico, especially in unincorporated Chapmantown.
-She was hired as the Assistant Market Manager for the Certified Farmers’ Market and with the North Valley Community Foundation as an independent contractor for the “Cultivating Community” grant.
-At the same time, Mercedes was creating much of the original paperwork and forms for the Downtown Ambassadors, working under the model of Bill Such, training new volunteers, and attending City Council Meetings in preparation to run for City Council in 2016.
+As April 2013 began, Mercedes sold her car and bought a bike.
+She jumped into local efforts to study and increase food security in the Chico area, especially in unincorporated Chapmantown.
+She was hired as the Assistant Market Manager for the Certified Farmers’ Market; and later with the North Valley Community Foundation as an independent contractor for the “Cultivating Community” grant.
+At the same time, Mercedes was creating much of the original paperwork and forms for the Downtown Ambassadors, working and training new volunteers under the direction of Bill Such and Jovanni Tricerri, and attending Chico City Council Meetings in preparation to run for City Council in 2016.
 By the end of 2013, Mercedes detached herself from her role in Chapmantown and stepped aside to make way for a new direction in the Downtown Ambassadors.

 For the next 3 years, she worked as a Floor Supervisor for a local North Indian quick-service restaurant.
 July 2016 saw the professional relationship at the restaurant deteriorate alongside the hours.
 She quit her job and filed paperwork to run for City Council.
-August 1st 2016 Mercedes started a new job as an early morning BARISTA 😉 and was brought on as an intern for the CA Urban Streams Alliance.
-She resumed her position as a Respite Care Provider with the ARC of Butte County and her passions for Ballroom dancing, social activism, and vocal performance once again.
+August 1st 2016 Mercedes started a new job as an early morning barista beside City Hall and was brought on as a paid intern for the CA Urban Streams Alliance.
+She resumed her position as a Respite Care Provider with the ARC of Butte County and took up her passions for Ballroom dancing, social activism, and vocal performance once again.
 She joined a local band called “Channel 66,” covering 60s Folk-Rock and British Invasion tunes alongside her boyfriend, Dallas, and their friend, Annie.